-Phenomenon Possible cause Remedial action • The motor is not excited.
+Phenomenon Possible cause Remedial action The motor is not excited.The motor can be moved by hand.
 The C-ON input is turned OFF.
 Turn the C-ON input ON and confirm that the motor will be excited.
 Check the setting of the application parameter for C-ON input logic.
 The FREE input is turned ON.
 Turn the FREE input OFF.
 There is holding torque even if motor excitation is turned OFF.
 If motor excitation is turned OFF by the C-ON input or STOP input, the motor coil will be short-circuited inside the driver, and the holding torque will be generated larger than when the power is shut off (dynamic brake).
 To release the dynamic brake, shut off the power or turn the FREE input ON.
 The CLR input is turned ON.
 Turn the CLR input OFF.
 The CW input or CCW input is not connected properly.
 Check the connection between the controller and driver.
 Check the pulse signal specifications (voltage, width).
 The motor does not The CW input and CCW input are turned ON simultaneously in the 2-pulse input mode.
 Each pulse signal input should specify either the CW input or CCW input, but not both.
 Make sure the terminal not receiving the signal input remains OFF. operate.
 The pulse signal is connected to DIR input in the 1-pulse input mode.
 Connect the pulse signal to the PLS input.
 An electromagnetic brake motor is used and the electromagnetic brake is not released.
 Check the connection between the electromagnetic brake and driver. - The CW input and CCW input are connected in reverse in the 2-pulse input mode.
 Connect CW pulse signals via the CW input, and connect CCW pulse signals via the CCW input.
 The motor rotates in the direction opposite to the specified direction.
 The DIR input is set in reverse in the 1-pulse input mode.
 Turn the DIR input ON to cause the motor to rotate in CW direction, and turn the input OFF to cause the motor to rotate in CCW direction.
-The system parameter for motor rotation direction is set wrong.
-Check the setting of the motor rotation direction parameter.
-The gear output shaft rotates in the direction A gear that rotates in the direction With TH geared motors, the gear rotates in the direction opposite to the motor when the gear ratio is 20 or 30. opposite to the motor. opposite to the motor shaft is used.
-With TH geared motors, the gear rotates in the direction opposite to the motor when the gear ratio is 20 or 30.
-With Harmonic geared motors, the gear always rotates the direction opposite to the motor.
+The system parameter for "Motor rotation direction" is set wrong.
+Check the setting of the "Motor rotation direction" parameter.
+The gear output shaft rotates in the direction A gear that rotates in the direction With TH geared type, the gear rotates in the direction opposite to the motor when the gear ratio is 20 or 30. opposite to the motor. opposite to the motor shaft is used.
+With Harmonic geared type, the gear always rotates in the direction opposite to the motor.
 Motor operation is unstable.
-Pulse signals are not connected properly.
-Check the connection between the controller and driver.Check the pulse signal specifications (voltage, width).
+Pulse signals are not connected Check the connection between the controller and driver.
+Check the connection between the controller and driver. properly.
+Check the pulse signal specifications (voltage, width).
+Lever the surrent using the CURRENT switch, if the meter.
 Notable vibration occurs.
 The load is small.
 Lower the current using the CURRENT switch.
 If the motor output torque is too large relative to the load, vibration will increase.
 The electromagnetic brake does not hold the load.
 The power is input to the electromagnetic brake.
 Check the connection between the electromagnetic brake and driver. does not note the load.
 The FREE input is turned ON.
 Turn the FREE input OFF.
 The electromagnetic brake is not released.
 The power is not supplied to the electromagnetic brake.
 Check the connection between the electromagnetic brake and driver.
 The TIM output does not turn ON.
 The CS input was turned OFF while the motor was operating.
 The TIM output may not turn ON if the CS input is switched from ON to OFF.